ngrok/ngrok-docs/docs/integrations/plivo/webhooks.md

     Confirm your localhost app receives a notification and logs both headers and body in the terminal.

-Optionally, you can verify the log of the webhook call in Plivo:
+Alternatively, you can verify the log of the webhook call in Plivo:

 1. On the left menu of the [Plivo Console](https://console.plivo.com/), click **Messaging** and then click **SMS/MMS** under **Logs** in the left panel.